Breast Cancer Therapy: Right On Target

 Ibrance and Afinitor: Boosting Hormone Therapy

 Targeted drugs can be used along with certain hormone therapies to fight advanced hormone receptor-positive (HR+) breast cancer in women who are also determined to be HER2-negative.
 Ibrance (palbociclib) blocks proteins in the cell called CDK4 and CDK6.
 Blocking these proteins helps to slow down cell division that leads to new cancer cell growth.

-Ibrance is used two ways: either with the aromatase inhibitor Femara (letrozole) as initial endocrine-based therapy in postmenopausal women; or with the estrogen receptor antagonist Faslodex (fulvestrant) in women with disease progression following endocrine therapy.
+- Ibrance is used two ways: either with the aromatase inhibitor Femara (letrozole) as initial endocrine-based therapy in postmenopausal women and men; or with the estrogen receptor antagonist Faslodex (fulvestrant) in those with disease progression following endocrine therapy.

 Afinitor (everolimus) blocks the mTOR protein to limit cancer cell growth and is used with the hormone therapy Aromasin (exemestane) after failure of treatment with letrozole or anastrozole.
 Afinitor is taken by mouth as a tablet once daily at the same time every day.
 Take with food OR without food consistently.